 Millennials have increasingly higher demands from their digital user experiences, and retailers need to adapt faster than ever.
-Ok, I didn’t make that statement up myself, it’s actually evident in this annual survey (pdf) on mobile holiday shopping titled “Coming Back to the Digital Future.”
+Ok, I didn’t make that statement up myself, it’s actually evident in an annual survey on mobile holiday shopping titled “Coming Back to the Digital Future.”

 Millennials surveyed, ages 18 – 34, show us some really great insight into current and future customer expectations.
 As we all know, Millennials are super connected and mobile is the hub of their digital lives.
 Used to leading mobile experiences from large brands like Google, Uber and the like, they’ll benchmark you against them, not your traditional competitors, and the expectations are high.